sadiralewis/sadiralewis.github.io/research.md

 ## Q in the A Domain

-I have a current project joint with Aron Hirsh, that looks at the behavior of Q in the A domain as opposed to the A-bar domain.
+I have a current project joint with [Aron Hirsh], that looks at the behavior of Q in the A domain as opposed to the A-bar domain.
 We look at selection, Case, and A-movement to understand at what point the Q element is integrated into a structure in the derivation.
 We question whether Q can originate in an A position at all.

 ## Superiority Effects in Turkish Multiple *wh*